Now in its eleventh year, Santepheap continues to provide food, shelter, clothing, education, health care and personal and moral development.

 All of this has been made possible by Friends such as you.
 Without the donations of money, supplies and volunteer hours, none of this would have been possible.
-This is also the case for the future of Santepheap.

 As you no doubt understand, an NGO such as Santepheap functions from month to month, year to year on a budget for essentials required to provide for the children.
 Like most NGO’s, it is often difficult, and sometimes critical, to meet that budget.
 The safety and welfare of the children depend on a sustainable, predictable funding source, like every family.

 Here are four graduates who attest to the success of your efforts and support!